MeghBhut/Typing_Test/README.md

 ## Example Output

     ```bash
-    Give how many sentences type test want to do: 3
+    Give how many sentences type test want to do: 2
     Type given Para fast:
-    The quick brown fox jumps over the lazy dog The early bird catches the worm A journey of a thousand miles begins with a single  step
+    The wizards vault hid five quirky boxing jackals Queen Victorias jester jumped boldly on hazy fox trails
-    Start
+    Press any key to Start:
     Your input here...
     =================== Result ===================
-    Words is: 22
+    Words is: 17
-    Time is: 39.00 sec
+    Time is: 33.00 sec
-    Your speed is: 33.80 WPM
+    Your speed is: 30.91 WPM
-    Your accuracy is: 99.10 %
+    Your accuracy is: 87.50 %

     ==============================================